5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 	- iMacPro1,1 (`J137`)
 	- MacPro7,1 (`J160`)

+Under the following circumstanes you won't get System Update Notifications and therefore you won't be able to download OTA System Updates:

+- Using an SMBIOS of one of the Mac models listed above in combination with `SecureBootModel` set to `Disabled` (instead of using the correct "J" value).
+- Using `csr-active-config` value containing bit 5 "Allow Apple Internal" and bit 12 "Allow unauthenticated Root" to disable `System Integrity Protection` (SIP).

-	:bulb: The problem occurs when using an SMBIOS of one of the Mac models listed above in combination with `SecureBootModel` set to `Disabled` as well as `SIP` disabled which is necessary if your iGPU/dGPU is no longer supported by macOS and you have to re-install removed graphics drivers.
-This is the case for Intel HD 4000 on-board graphics as well as NVIDIA Kepler cards which can be patched back in via OCLP and others (see Credits).
-Otherwise the system crashes on boot since re-installing of drivers to the system partition breaks the security seal of the volume.
-So in order to be able to boot the system ***and*** receive system updates, the Board-ID VMM spoof is the only workaround.
-You cannot apply these patches via Clover, btw!
+Disabling `SecureBootModel` and `SIP` is mandatory if your iGPU/dGPU is no longer supported by macOS 11.3 and newer in order to re-install removed graphics drivers using OCLP or other tools (see Credits for details).
+This is the case for Intel HD 4000 on-board graphics and NVIDIA Kepler cards which have been removed from macOS 12+.
+Otherwise you can't install (nor load) the drivers and the system will crash on boot since re-installing the drivers breaks the security seal of the system partition and conflicts with the security policy of `SecureBootModel`.

+So in order to be able to boot the system with patched-in drivers ***and*** receive system updates, the Board-ID VMM spoof is the only workaround.

 ## System Requirements
 **Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+)</br>